 In the United States, the U.S. Environmental Protection Agency ("EPA") has taken steps to regulate GHG emissions as air pollutants under the U.S. Clean Air Act of 1970, as amended.
-The EPA's Greenhouse Gas Reporting Rule requires monitoring and reporting of GHG emissions from, among others, certain mobile and stationary GHG emission sources in the oil and natural gas industry and the EPA has recently proposed to expand the scope of the rule, which in turn may impact (and include) data from our equipment or operations.
+The EPA's Greenhouse Gas Reporting Rule requires monitoring and reporting of GHG emissions from, among others, certain mobile and stationary GHG emission sources in the oil and natural gas industry.
+The EPA released a final rule expanding the scope of the reporting rule, effective January 1, 2025, which in turn may impact (and include) data from our equipment or operations to the extent it remains in effect under the new administration.
 In addition, the U.S. government has proposed rules in the past setting GHG emission standards for, or otherwise aimed at reducing GHG emissions from, the oil and natural gas and power industries.
 International developments focused on restricting GHG emissions include the United Nations Framework Convention on Climate Change, which includes implementation of the Paris Agreement and the Kyoto Protocol by the signatories; the Glasgow Climate Pact; the EU Emission Trading System; Article 8 of the EU Energy Efficiency Directive and the United Kingdom's Streamlined Energy and Carbon Reporting framework; and the EU's carbon border adjustment mechanism.
-Caps or fees on carbon emissions, including in the U.S. (such as proposed methane fees under the Inflation Reduction Act), have been and may continue to be established and the cost of such caps or fees could disproportionately affect the fossilfuel sectors.
+Caps or fees on carbon emissions, including in the U.S. (such as methane fees imposed on emissions from certain oil and gas facilities under the Inflation Reduction Act), have been and may continue to be established and the cost of such caps or fees could disproportionately affect the fossil-fuel sectors.
+Newly enacted GHG emissions requirements have been subject to ongoing legal challenges in the U.S. which may delay the implementation or enforcement of such rules.
+Although a reduction in GHG reporting obligations in the U.S. may be possible at the federal level in the short-term with changing administrations, long-term regulatory trends suggest that federal regulation of GHG emissions is likely to increase over time.
 The implementation of these agreements and other existing or future regulatory mandates, may adversely affect the demand for our products and services, require us or our customers to reduce GHG emissions or impose taxes on us or our customers, all of which could have a material adverse effect on our results of operations.
+While the Supreme Court's decision in Loper Bright Enterprises v.
+Raimondo to overrule Chevron U.S.A.
+Inc. v.
+Natural Resources Defense Council, Inc., which ended the concept of general deference to regulatory agency interpretations of laws, introduces new complexity for federal agencies and administration of climate change policy and regulatory programs, many of these initiatives may continue.
+Consequently, legislation and regulatory programs to address climate change or reduce emissions of GHGs could have an adverse effect on our business, financial condition and results of operations.

-Voluntary initiatives to reduce GHG emissions, as well as increased climate change awareness, may result in increased costs for the oil and gas industry to curb greenhouse gas emissions and could have an adverse impact on demand for oil and natural gas.
+Voluntary initiatives to reduce GHG emissions, as well as increased climate change awareness, may result in increased costs for the oil and gas industry to curb GHG emissions and could have an adverse impact on demand for oil and natural gas.